 Below are the top 10 tricks that will make using Google Sheets even more inventive and original.
 All tips come from the ebook 101 Google Sheets Tricks – available for free download!

-1. Apply filters to find the data you need
+1. Apply filters to find and visualize data you need

 2. Use Google Sheets to collect data from Google Forms